ruuda/rcl/README.md

 # Ruud’s Configuration Language

-> [!WARNING]
-> While RCL is usable, it is still in an early exploratory stage with frequent
-> breaking changes.
-This is a hobby project without stability promise.

 Ruud’s Configuration Language, RCL for short, is a domain-specific language optimized for specifying human-written data with just enough abstraction features to avoid repetition.
 It is a superset of json that extends it into a